-15. Block Cartwheel
+16. Block Cartwheel

-A momentarily airborne cartwheel created by the tumbler blocking through the shoulders against the performing surface during the execution of the skill.
+A momentarily airborne cartwheel created by the athlete "blocking" through the shoulders against the performing surface during the execution of the skill.

-16. Brace
+17. Brace

 A physical connection that helps to provide stability from one top person to another top person.
 A top person's hair and/or uniform is not an appropriate or legal body part to use while bracing a pyramid or pyramid transition.